ibm-cloud-docs/Cloudant/accounts/http.md

 ```
 {: codeblock}

-See the following example of a returned header when the client is assumed to accept all formats:
+See the following example of a returned header when the client is assumed to accept all formats.

 The returned content type is `text/plain` even though the information that is returned by the request is in JSON format.
 {: note}